 OBJ didn't have Joe Burrow throwing to him, but he still managed to become one of the top wide receivers in the 2014 NFL Draft class behind Sammy Watkins and Mike Evans.
 Donning the No. 3 purple and gold jersey, the one-handed catch magician totaled more than 2,300 receiving yards and 12 touchdowns, including a stellar junior season in which he amassed 1,152 receiving yards.
 Oh, and this incredible 109-yard kick return touchdown.

-The NFL star has gone on to become a three-time Pro Bowl player for the New York Giants and Cleveland Browns, but his career may not have blossomed without his parents.
-LSU fans might remember that Odell Beckham Sr. also played football at Louisiana State University, and he allegedly roomed with none other than Shaquille O’Neal.
+The NFL star has gone on to become a three-time Pro Bowl player for the New York Giants, Cleveland Browns and Los Angeles Rams, but his career may not have blossomed without his parents.
+LSU fans might remember that Odell Beckham Sr. also played football at Louisiana State University, and he allegedly roomed with none other than Shaquille O'Neal.

-However, OBJ’s mom was the real star of the family who gave him his athletic genes.
-In fact, she probably had something to do with his speed.
+However, OBJ's mom was the real star of the family who gave him his athletic genes.
+In fact, she might have been faster than her son back in the day.

 Heather Van Norman was born in Windom, Minnesota, to adoptive parents Don Van Norman and Millie Van Norman